juripan/hadzik/README.md

 $ python3 hdzc path/file.hdz -n new_path/file2
 ```

-+ -d - dumps all of the compiler debug information available to the console
++ -d - dumps all of the compiler debug information available into a log file and the stack info to the console
 ```
 $ python3 hdzc path/file.hdz -d
 ```